-104 Some jurisdictions have used the term "inevitable disclosure" after the enactment of the DTSA, although they have required the party seeking relief to establish facts supporting the need for relief going beyond the defendant's knowledge of trade secrets.
-An Ohio court, for example, has observed that "Courts applying the inevitable disclosure doctrine have recognized that when employees have intimate knowledge of their employer's confidential business information and trade secrets, it is virtually impossible for those employees to leave the company and work for a competitor, but compartmentalize their knowledge and avoid using their former employer's confidential business information and trade secrets at their new job," Polymet, 2016 WL 4449641, at 4, but has cautioned that "the usual elements for an injunction must be proved...even when the plaintiff seeks to invoke the inevitable-disclosure doctrine to enjoin a former employee's employment with a competitor," Id. (finding the plaintiff had not satisfied these elements).
+The DTSA provides that an injunction should not be entered restricting the activities of an employee simply because of information the employee knows.107 Decisions under the DTSA as well as case law under the UTSA and common law have held that the fact that an employee has generalized knowledge of a confidential business information and trade secrets at their new job," Polymet Corp. v.
+Newman, 2016 WL 4449641, at 4 (S.D.
+Ohio 2016), but has cautioned that "the usual elements for an injunction must be proved. . .even when the plaintiff seeks to invoke the inevitable-disclosure doctrine to enjoin a former employee's employment with a competitor," Id. (finding the plaintiff had not satisfied these elements).
 To the same effect see United Healthcare Servs., Inc. v.
 Louro, No. 20-2696 (JRT/ECW), 2021 WL 533680, at 5 (D. Minn.
 Feb.
-12, 2021), emphasizing that to succeed on an "inevitable disclosure" theory, the moving party must show that there is a "high degree of probability" of inevitable disclosure and that "Mere knowledge of a trade secret is not enough, even where the person with such knowledge takes a comparable position with a competitor," (citation omitted), enumerating factors to consider and concluding that under both the Uniform Trade Secrets Act and the DTSA the plaintiff's pleadings "do not meet the high bar for inevitable disclosure.")
+12, 2021), emphasizing that to succeed on an "inevitable disclosure" theory, the moving party must show that there is a "high degree of probability" of inevitable disclosure and that "[m]ere knowledge of a trade secret is not enough, even where the person with such knowledge takes a comparable position with a competitor," (citation omitted), enumerating factors to consider and concluding that under both the Uniform Trade Secrets Act and the DTSA the plaintiff's pleadings "do not meet the high bar for inevitable disclosure."
 Id; Pkg.
 Corp. of Am., Inc. v.
 Croner, 419 F. Supp.
 3d 1059, 1070 (N.D.
 Ill.
 2019) (dismissing trade secret claim under DTSA that "briefly gestures" to the "inevitable disclosure" doctrine but alleged no foundation upon which court could find a showing of intent or high probability that defendant would use its trade secrets, "especially in light of the skepticism other courts in this district have shown toward the inevitability doctrine").

-105 18 U.S.C. § 1836(3)(A)(i)(I).
+107. 18 U.S.C. § 1836(3)(A)(i)(I).